 If you find an issue with the instructions, please open an issue on the GitHub repo for the documentation site.

-If you believe you've found an issue with Holochain, please open an issue on the GitHub repo.
+If you believe you've found an issue with Holochain, please open an issue on the GitHub repo for Holochain Rust core.

 The Holochain Rust repository contains automated install scripts for Mac OS X & Linux.